fnagel/t3extblog/Documentation/Introduction/Index.rst

 * Opt-In mails for subscriptions with configurable expiration date
 * Configurable spam check: "I am human" checkbox, honeypot, cookie and user agent
 * Email address for comments is optional (but will be enforced if subscription checkbox is enabled)
+* Pre-fill comment author and email from session
 * Auto close comments functionality
 * Allow some HTML tags in comment message
 * GDPR / DSGVO checkboxes